 CBP estimates that it is short 500 officers in the maritime environment.
 To address a shortage of staff and funds, Congress authorized a new Section 559 program that allows for reimbursable services and donation agreements.
 While this program can be helpful to enhance the efficient movement of maritime cargo, it is not a long-term solution.
-This program is not flexible for short-term needs, must compete for limited overtime hours for CBP officers and establishes an unfair playing field, where some ports have to pay for CBP services, while other ports do not have to pay.
-The cost can be substantial for these services.

-We strongly urge Congress to increase CBP FY 2019 funding and staffing resources directed to maritime activities.
+We strongly urge Congress to increase CBP FY 2020 funding and staffing resources directed to maritime activities.